-What do I do now?
-It’s easier than you think
+What can I do now?

-We know it can be harder for people in some communities to find and ask for help.
+We know it can be hard for people in some communities to find and ask for help.
 Don’t be afraid or ashamed to ask for support, no matter what it is you’re going through.
 Start by talking to someone you trust, discuss your situation and understand what type of support you might need.
 Talk to your friends, partner, family, a colleague and doctor.
 Speaking to your GP can help to give guidance on the support services available to you;

 I’ve noticed something is wrong with someone in my family or community